Radial Duality Part I: Foundations: Optimization Based on Radial Transformations

 In light of Lemma~\ref{lem:hypo-epi-inclusion}, we can immediately apply our results on normal vectors under the radial set transformation to understand differentials under the function transformation.
-The following pair of propositions do this for the convex and proximal subdifferential and supdifferential. \begin{proposition} For any strictly upper radial $f$,
+The following pair of propositions do this for the convex and proximal subdifferential and supdifferential.
+A very similar result restricted to convex functions was previously given by~\cite[Corollary 3.4]{Artstein2017}.
+It is natural that our formulas match theirs as nonconvexities have little effect on local objects like (sub)gradients. \begin{proposition} For any strictly upper radial $f$,

 where $(x,u) = \Gamma(y,\radTransSup{f}(y))$.
 Likewise, for any strictly lower radial $f$,